reywood/reywood.github.io/_posts/2014-09-26-project-specific-syntax-highlighting-in-sublime-text-3.md

 tags:
     - sublime-text
 ---
 At any given time, I have several projects that I'm working on or maintaining.
 It's not uncommon for these projects to use different technology stacks ([Meteor][meteor], [Jekyll][jekyll], [Backbone][backbone], etc), and since I mainly develop web applications, these projects pretty much always have HTML files in them.
 Each stack, however, generally has its own templating engine with its own syntax.
-This is where a stock Sublime Text setup falls short.
+It could be [Handlebars][handlebars], [Liquid][liquid], [Underscore][underscore], etc. This is where a stock Sublime Text setup falls short.

 There's no built in way (that I could find) to say that this project should use this syntax highligher for HTML files, and that project should use another.
 I searched for solutions to the problem, but came up empty, so I decided I may as well write my first Sublime Text plugin.
 And today I share it with you.